CRAIG CASSAR

 Application Information and General Description

-The Ward 12 Community Grants program has been developed to support groups, projects, or events in the Ward that add to the vibrancy, energy, and enthusiasm in the community by investing in its people, public spaces, or natural environment.
-Grants come from the Ward 12 Non-Property Tax Revenues Reserve.
+The Ward 12 Community Grants program has been developed to support groups, projects, or events in the ward that add to the vibrancy, energy, and enthusiasm in the community by investing in its people, public spaces, or natural environment.
+Grants are funded exclusively by revenues the City receives from cellphone towers operating in Ward 12.

 Grants of up to $5,000 are available to organizations that are registered not-for-profits, registered charities, or have other demonstrable non-profit status.
-There is $50,000 available for grants in 2025.
+There is $50,000 available for grants in 2026.
+The application deadline is 5 pm on Thursday, April 30, 2026.

 Applications should be submitted using the application form linked below.
 If you require assistance in completing an application, please contact the Ward 12 team at ward12@hamilton.ca or via telephone at 905-546-2704.